-Peak Potential Adventure’s expedition leader, Shane Pophfer describes the trek, “We called it do sometimes call it the JENKAT46 because the trek runs from the Jenolan Caves (JEN) to Katoomba (KAT), and in its entirety the track is 46 kilometres long,” said Shane.
+Peak Potential Adventure’s expedition leader, Shane Pophfer describes the trek, “We sometimes call it the JENKAT because the trek runs from the Jenolan Caves (JEN) to Katoomba (KAT), and in its entirety, and the track is around 45 kilometres long,” said Shane.

 “Although it might not be just as challenging as some of our other adventures, it definitely does test your resolve.
 It’s also up there as one of the best Blue Mountains walks” he said.

 “I like to think of the Six Foot Track Trek as a trial run for some of our bigger adventures like Mt Kilimanjaro, Overland Track or Everest Base Camp as it helps to build confidence, but it is a challenge on its own, and when you complete it, there is a real sense of achievement — it’s rewarding,” Shane said.

 In total The Six Foot Track Trek runs for two days over the weekend, with the team leaving the Jenolan Caves at 8:00 AM on Saturday morning.

 “With Peak Potential Adventures, we aim to start the trek leaving from Jenolan Caves at around 7:45–8:00 AM, and on the first day we walk to the Eco Lodge at Coxs River, with our aim to arrive between 3–3:30 PM, however, it is dependent on the team’s speed, but we like to get in there before 4:00 PM,” Shane said.

 “We spend the night at the Eco Lodge, get the fire going and enjoy some downtime at the lodge.
 It’s usually really good fun, and a great time to just catch up and chat about how the trek is going.
 We put a good feed on as well.

 “The next morning, we aim to leave the eco lodge around 7:30 AM, trekking to our first stop at Megalong Valley which we usually get to around 10-10:30 AM.
 From there we take the final leg of the journey, aiming to get to Explorers Tree between 12:30-1:30 PM, wrapping up there at Katoomba,” said Shane.